Model Editing at Scale leads to Gradual and Catastrophic Forgetting: Scaling ROME

 \section{Scaling ROME}

+In this section, we evaluate the performance of Rank-One Memory Editing (ROME) method \cite{ROME} when multiple sequential edits are made to the same model.
+We compare the performance of ROME with MEND and fine-tuning (FT-C) baseline.
+We use the standard implementation of ROME and MEND.
+For the fine-tuning baselines, we fine tune the same layer being edited by ROME and constrain the norm of change in weights.
+Our experiments show that if norm is not constrained during fine-tuning, its leads to immediate model degradation.
+We provide more elaborate implementation details in appendix \ref{sec:appendix:implementation}.

-In this section, we evaluate the performance of Rank-One Memory Editing (ROME) method \cite{ROME} when multiple edits are made to the same model.
-These edits are made using the CounterFact dataset.
-To perform these experiments, we create three random subsets of 1000 examples from the CounterFact dataset and sequentially edit the model on the selected datapoints.
+Edits to the models are made using the CounterFact dataset.
+To perform these experiments, we create four random subsets of 1000 examples from the CounterFact dataset and sequentially edit the model on the selected datapoints.
 We do so to find patterns that are independent of the effect of the order in which facts are edited.
-In this paper, we present three representative subsets that represent three different ways in which model editing dynamics proceed for the ROME method.
-There is no knowledge conflict \cite{pitfalls} in any of these samples as the same subject is not edited twice in a subset.
+There is no knowledge conflict \cite{pitfalls} in any of these samples as the same subject is not edited twice.